dennisnordberg/julia-school/content/julia/why.md

 Python: Zero is one, two is three, but four is actually four if it's at the end of a slice.
 Oh.
 My.
 God.
 Sounds more complicated than the rules of rugby union.

-## Who uses Julia?
+## Which companies use Julia?

 From the [official Julia website](https://julialang.org/):

-> Julia has been downloaded over 25 million times and the Julia community has registered over 5,000 Julia packages for community use.
+> Julia has been downloaded over 34.8 million times and the Julia community has registered over 6,800 Julia packages for community use.

-Now, some of those 25 million downloads will be people kicking the tyres and then never using it again.
+Now, some of those 34 million downloads will be people kicking the tyres and then never using it again.
 Fair enough.

 However, Julia is used at major league companies and organisations, including:

-- Apple
-- Amazon
-- Facebook
-- Google (Alphabet)
-- Microsoft
-- IBM
-- Uber
-- KPMG
-- NASA
-- The Brazilian space program
+### Automotive and Aerospace

+Ford, NASA, Uber, and the space program of Brazil

+### Banking and Finance

-- The New York Federal Reserve
+Blackrock (world's largest investment management company with ~USD$10T AUM), KPMG, The New York Federal Reserve

+### Education (on curriculum)

+Berkeley, Carnegie Mellon University, MIT, Stanford.

+### Entertainment and Media

-- Disney
+Disney

-- Ford
-- Blackrock, the world's largest asset manager
-- Tencent
+### Pharmaceutical

+AstraZeneca, Pfizer

+### Technology

+Amazon, Apple, Facebook (Meta), Google (Alphabet), IBM, Microsoft, Tencent

 Pretty impressive list, right?